molecule/molecule.github.io/_post/conference-submission-notes.md

 image:
 submissions:
     -
+        conference: IMWUT 2021
+        notes: Reworked our rejected CHI 2021 submission.
+It makes more sense for this conference anyway!
+        icon: /src/img/icon-noun_Question_727759.png
+        link:
+    -
+        conference: DIS 2021
+        notes: Submitted 4 papers.
+P1, P2, Significantly reworked versions of the rejected CHI'21 paper, now split into two papers.
+We were consistently getting feedback that the story was too messy but we had so much cool stuff to talk about so we wrote two full papers.
+P3 I was finally struck by inspiration for how to present work from a project I had completed in Spring of 2019!
+P4 A summer hackathon project we were all super excited about.
+        icon: /src/img/icon-noun_Question_727759.png
+        link:
+    -
         conference: CHI 2021
         notes: Submitted three papers.
-1. One we had written last year, then submitted with the wrong format to IMWUT and got desk-rejected.
-2. The rejected DIS 2020 paper, significantly reworked.
+PAPER 1) One we had written last year, then submitted with the wrong format to IMWUT and got desk-rejected.
+MetaReviewer (1AC) - 2.5; Reviewer 1 (2AC) - 3;  Reviewer 2 - 3; Reviewer 3 - 2.
+We're taking it as a hopeful sign that the 2AC gave us a 3...
+PAPER 2) The rejected DIS 2020 paper, significantly reworked.
 We completely changed the structure and re-wrote it three times in the week leading up to the deadline.
 We are SO proud of it and hope the reviewers love it as much as we do!
-3. A paper from an amazing summer project lead by a fellow intern at Microsoft.
+MetaReviewer (1AC) - 2.5; Reviewer 2 (2AC) - 2; Reviewer 1 - 3; Reviewer 3 - 2.
+PAPER 3) A paper from an amazing summer project lead by a fellow intern at Microsoft.
 Was asked if I wanted to contribute an hour and a half before the Abstract deadline...uh...yes????
-So proud of what we made.
-Results for Paper 1 MetaReviewer (1AC) - 2.5; Reviewer 1 (2AC) - 3;  Reviewer 2 - 3; Reviewer 3 - 2.
-We're taking it as a hopeful sign that the 2AC gave us a 3...
-Results for Paper 2 MetaReviewer (1AC) - 2.5; Reviewer 2 (2AC) - 2; Reviewer 1 - 3; Reviewer 3 - 2.
-Paper 3 got all 1.5s, so we submitted no rebuttal.
+Reviews all 1.5s, so we submitted no rebuttal.
+All rejected in the end!
-        icon: /src/img/icon-noun_Question_727759.png
+        icon: /src/img/icon-noun_X_1890803.png
         link:
     -
         conference: DIS 2020